 “I look forward to thanking him in person when he returns to campus for fall.”

-In the train incident, a man who had already fired several shots with an automatic rifle and had a large amount of ammunition was subdued by Sadler and his two companions: Airman 1st Class Spencer Stone, who was stabbed; and Army National Guard Specialist Aleksander Skarlatos.
+In the train incident, a heavily armed man began shooting with an automatic rifle after emerging from a train restroom.
+Sadler and his two companions – Airman 1st Class Spencer Stone, who was stabbed and is now recovering from his wounds, and Army National Guard Specialist Aleksander Skarlatos – subdued the man.